sipbs-compbiol/Kiepas_et_al_2024_16S/README.md

 - [nextalign v0.1.4](https://github.com/nextstrain/nextclade/releases/tag/nextalign-0.1.4)
 - [Cytoscape v3.9.0](https://cytoscape.org)

 Due to repository size limits at `GitHub` we are unable to provide the complete set of 16S sequences and genomes used in this manuscipt in this repository.
-To access these FASTA and GenBank files you can access them on `Zenodo` at {INSERT DOI}, and place them in the folder `supplementary file 2`.
+To access these FASTA and GenBank files you can access them on `Zenodo` at {INSERT DOI}, and place them in the appropriate directories.
+NCBI refernce taxonomy is also available from `Zenodo`.

-- Alternatively, rather than downloading this repository from GitHub, you might download it from `Zenodo` instead.
 - The 16S sequence data used in this study are also available from  [Greengenes v13.5](https://gg-sg-web.s3-us-west-2.amazonaws.com/downloads/greengenes_database/gg_13_5/gg_13_5.fasta.gz), [SILVA v138.1](https://www.arb-silva.de/fileadmin/silva_databases/release_138_1/Exports/SILVA_138.1_SSURef_tax_silva.fasta.gz), [RDP v11.5](http://rdp.cme.msu.edu/download/current_Bacteria_unaligned.fa.gz) and the NCBI under BioProject [PRJNA33175](https://www.ncbi.nlm.nih.gov/nuccore?term=33175%5BBioProject%5D+OR+33317%5BBioProject%5D).
 However, it is possible that more recent downloads may not contain exactly the same sequences as used in the manuscript.
+Once the sequences are dowloaded from `Zenodo`, please unzip all files, and place the content of `supplementary_file_2_raw_16S_databases` into `supplementary_file_2`
 - The genomes used in this study can be downloaded using the `download_genomes.sh` bash scipt provided in `supplementary file 17`.
 To ensure reproducibility, we strongly recommend to verify the accession IDs provided in supplementary file 2 and supplementary file 17 to confirm that the datasets match, and particularly that no extra sequences have been included in the download, before conducting analyses.
+Once the genome sequences are downloaded from `Zenodo`, please unzip all files, and place the content of `supplementary_file_17_NCBI_streptomyces_genomes` into `supplementary_file_17/data`.
+- NCBI refernce taxonomy was downloaded from [https://ftp.ncbi.nih.gov/pub/taxonomy/taxdmp.zip](https://ftp.ncbi.nih.gov/pub/taxonomy/taxdmp.zip).
+As this is a life document for the reproductibility sake we enourage to download the file from `Zenodo`, and place the contetnt of `supplementary_file_6_NCBI_taxonomy` into `summplementary_file_6`.

 ## Repository Files

 Here you can find a list of all supplementary files provided in this repository. current set of subfolders include:

-`Supplementary file 1`: Generate figures using Python and R. ZIP file containing all data, Python and R scripts to generate figures for this manuscript.
-(ZIP 30.1MB)
+`Supplementary file 1`: Generate figures using Python and R. Directory containing all data, Python and R scripts to generate figures for this manuscript.
+(93MB)

 `Supplementary file 2`: Raw 16S rRNA public databases.
-Zip file containing four separate `.txt` files with sequence IDs for public 16S rRNA databases used in this manuscript, and an additional `.txt` file with Greengenes sequence taxonomy information, and a python script used to map taxonomy information to sequences found in Greengenes v13.5.
-(ZIP 34.8MB)
+Directory containing four separate `.txt` files with sequence IDs for public 16S rRNA databases used in this manuscript, and an additional `.txt` file with Greengenes sequence taxonomy information, and a python script used to map taxonomy information to sequences found in Greengenes v13.5.
+(82.2MB)

 `Supplementary file 3`: Filtration of 16S rRNA public databases.
-Zip file containing python script used for filtration of the raw databases, and generated outputs.
-(ZIP 7.2MB)
+Directory containing python script used for filtration of the raw databases, and generated outputs.
+(84.2MB)

 `Supplementary file 4`: Cleaning of the filtered 16S rRNA local.
-Zip file containing all bash and Python scripts used to clean the local full-length 16S rRNA local databases by removing redundant and poor quality 16S rRNA sequences.
-(ZIP 9MB)
+Directory containing all bash and Python scripts used to clean the local full-length 16S rRNA local databases by removing redundant and poor quality 16S rRNA sequences.
+(109.8MB)

 `Supplementary file 5`: Sequence Clustering.
-Zip file containing a bash script used to cluster full-length cleaned local 16S rRNA *Streptomyces* local databases at various thresholds, and provides `.txt` files with accessions for representative sequences, and cluster members for each clustering threshold.
-(ZIP 40.8MB)
+Directory containing a bash script used to cluster full-length cleaned local 16S rRNA *Streptomyces* local databases at various thresholds, and provides `.txt` files with accessions for representative sequences, and cluster members for each clustering threshold.
+(471.7MB)

 `Supplementary file 6`: Analysis of taxonomic composition for each clustering threshold.
-Zip file containing Python scripts, NCBI taxonomy input and all outputs generated used to determine the taxonomic composition for each clustering threshold.
-(ZIP 49.6)
+Directory containing Python scripts, NCBI taxonomy input and all outputs generated used to determine the taxonomic composition for each clustering threshold.
+(52.7MB)

 `Supplementary file 7`: Cluster sizes.
 Empirical cumulative plot showing cluster size generated for all clustering thresholds.
 (PDF 44KB)

 `Supplementary file 8`: Cluster taxID abundance.
 Empirical cumulative plot for unique number of taxID present for all clustering thresholds.
 (PDF 9KB)

 `Supplementary file 9`: MSA.
-Zip file containing all python and bash scripts, and additional data needed to generate and clean MSA for phylogenetic analysis.
-(ZIP 4.2MB)
+Directory containing all python and bash scripts, and additional data needed to generate and clean MSA for phylogenetic analysis.
+(69.2MB)

 `Supplementary file 10`: Phylogenetic reconstruction.
-ZIP file containing bash scripts used for phylogenetic reconstruction, and all generated outputs and log files.
-(ZIP 16.8MB).
+Directory containing bash scripts used for phylogenetic reconstruction, and all generated outputs and log files.
+(76MB).

 `Supplementary file 11`: Collapse branches.
-ZIP file containing jupyter notebook used for collapsing branches with the same species names, and the collapsed tree in newick format.
-(ZIP 386KB)
+Directory containing jupyter notebook used for collapsing branches with the same species names, and the collapsed tree in newick format.
+(3.5MB)

 `Supplementary file 12`: Phylogenetic tree.
 PDF file showing collapsed phylogenetic tree with marked branches with transfer bootstrap expectation support of >= 50%.
 (PDF 224KB)